Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Vitamin K2's Role in Bone Health

-So, K2 combined with Vitamin D increase osteocalcin production in osteoblasts (new bone builders).
-Insufficient Vitamin K2 (and Vitamin D) intake can lead to decreased bone mineral density because osteocalcin is not activated, and thus, Calcium is not directed into the formation of new bone.
+So, K2 combined with vitamin D increases osteocalcin production in osteoblasts (new bone builders).
+Insufficient vitamin K2 (and vitamin D) intake can lead to decreased bone mineral density because osteocalcin is not activated, and thus, calcium is not directed into the formation of new bone.
 Not only would this contribute to osteopenia or osteoporosis, but bone fractures and other skeletal issues are more likely to occur.

-Very importantly, Vitamin K2 also inhibits production of osteoclasts which break down and remove old bone.
-So Vitamin K2 not only works to prevent the break down of bone, but it also helps to build new bone.
+Very importantly, vitamin K2 also inhibits the production of osteoclasts which break down and remove old bone.
+So vitamin K2 not only works to prevent the breakdown of bone, but it also helps to build new bone.